Eworm/template/README.md

 **All done!**

 ### Editing javascript, stylesheet, and images
 The easiest way to start is to navigate to the project dir and run ```gulp``` in a terminal window.
 This executes the standard gulp watch task.
 This task keeps an eye on the javascript and sass files and compiles svg sprite files.
+You should read the gulpfile to see what other tasks there are.

 ## The directories
 **The _root dir**